The Best of Everything

 A Film Profile: Joan Crawford

-BBC interview with Joan on the set of "Berserk!"
+BBC interview with Joan filmed in 1966 on the set of "Berserk!"
 She discusses her long career and makes comments on clips of her films that are shown.

 She reminisces about working with John Barrymore, Clark Gable, Bette Davis.
 She talks about how Barrymore was rude to her and about how Confidential magazine tried to do a story on her troubles with Christina.
 She also relates stories about George Cukor and Elizabeth Taylor and speaks of Greta Garbo with great fondness.